 Televisions on the other hand are often too big for burglars to bother taking, he says.

 Avoid keeping lots of cash at home.
-But if it’s necessary to keep cash in your house, don’t keep it all in one place.
+But, if you choose to, don’t keep it all in one place.

 6. Put away your garden tools

-The same goes for ladders – don’t leave them out for burglars to use.
+The same goes for ladders – always put them away after using them.

 “In over 90% of burglaries, they come in through the back garden,” Mark says.

 But you can make this much more difficult.
 Mark says: “Hinder them, not just with a bolt on your side gate, but also add a padlock so they’ve got to climb over.
 Put a trellis on top of your fence.
 Put prickly bushes, such as roses around fences.
 Watch where you put your wheelie bin - they’re great hop-ups for burglars to get over a gate.”

 Fences and gates at the rear of the property should be at least 1.8m high, or 2m with trellising.